Murray State Racers football: Austin Peay

-Within the Ohio Valley Conference, Murray State has had an interstate rivalry with Austin Peay, whose campus is about 65 miles east of Murray in Clarksville, Tennessee.
-Peay will leave the OVC in July 2022 for the ASUN Conference, which plans to start an FCS football league in the 2022 season.
-Murray State enters the 2022 season with a 36–19 lead in the series, which began in 1953 and was most recently annually played since 2007, but Peay has won the last five meetings.
+Murray State has had an interstate rivalry with Austin Peay, whose campus is about 65 miles east of Murray in Clarksville, Tennessee.
+Austin Peay left the OVC in July 2022 for the ASUN Conference, which began FCS play in the 2022 season.
+Murray State leads the series 36–20, which began in 1953 and was most recently annually played since 2007, but Austin Peay has won the last six meetings.
+Murray State and Austin Peay agreed to a 12-game, home-and-home football series that concludes in 2037.

 Eastern Kentucky

 Murray State had an in-state rivalry with Eastern Kentucky before that school left the OVC after the 2020–21 season for the ASUN Conference (playing the 2021 football season in an alliance between that league and the Western Athletic Conference).
-As of the last meeting between the two teams in 2019, Eastern Kentucky leads the series 47–28–4; the series began in 1929 and had been annually played since 1945.
+As of the last meeting between the two teams in 2019, Eastern Kentucky leads the series 47–28–4.
+The series began in 1929 and had been annually played since 1945.

 Southeast Missouri

-Within the Ohio Valley Conference, Murray State has an interstate rivalry with Southeast Missouri, whose campus is about 90 miles northwest of Murray in Cape Girardeau, Missouri.
-Murray State enters the 2022 season with a 42–13–1 series lead; the series began in 1926 and has most recently been annually played since 1991.
+Murray State has an interstate rivalry with Southeast Missouri, whose campus is about 90 miles northwest of Murray in Cape Girardeau, Missouri.
+Murray State leads the series 43–14–1.
+The series began in 1926 and has most recently been annually played since 1991.

 UT Martin

 Another OVC interstate rivalry is against UT Martin, whose campus is about 50 miles southwest of Murray State.
-The Racers enter the 2022 season with a 38–22–1 series lead; the series began in 1924 and most recently has been annually played since 1991.
+The Racers lead the series 38–23–1.
+The series began in 1924 and most recently met in 2022.